 Low Key Advent Calendars for Families

-This is very inexpensive, only $5, and it gets cheaper if you’re buying more than 2.
+This is very inexpensive, only $5, and it gets cheaper if you're buying more than two.
 This is fun for kids of all ages, even really young kids.
 It makes a really simple and inexpensive gift for grandkids/friends/family and we highly recommend it!

 You can watch a little video over on the Jacquie Lawson website and it will give you a good sense of what it's like.